dev-fYnn/Winget-Repo/Docs/Path-URL.md

 # ⚙️ Winget-Repo URL and Path Configuration via `settings.py`

 This document outlines configuration options available exclusively through the `settings.py` file located in the root directory of the Winget-Repo project.
+> ⚠️ Note that sensitive settings might be set in the .env file.
+Please review the .env.example file to get an overview.

 > ⚠️ Changes made to these settings require a **restart** of the repository/server to take effect.